legion-platform/legion/legion/docs/source/rbac.md

 * `CoreV1Api.create_namespaced_service`

 #### Inspecting
-This function uses for getting models and services in enclave
+This function is used to getting models and services in enclave
 * `CoreV1Api.list_namespaced_service`

 #### Watching models